15+ Reasons Why to Consider Moving to Calgary, Alberta

 Are you thinking about moving to Calgary?
-If you don't know too much about "the heart of the new west,” then you'll definitely want to check out these 19 reasons (and counting) why relocating to Calgary may be of interest to you!
+If you don't know too much about "the Heart of the New West," then you'll definitely want to “Be a Part of the Energy” and check out these 16 reasons why relocating to Calgary might be right for you!

 Moving to another city or province can be a stressful endeavour, especially if you aren't familiar with your end destination.
-Don't sweat it; there are people and resources you can use to become more comfortable with relocating!
+Don't sweat it; there are people and resources you can use to become more comfortable with your move!

-If you are coming to Calgary and are planning on purchasing a property, it's best to contact an experienced Calgary relocation specialist and REALTOR® for a city tour and detailed introduction to properties that will help you achieve your wants, needs and lifestyle best!
+If you are planning on buying Calgary real estate as part of your move, it's best to contact an experienced Relocation Specialist and REALTOR® for a city tour and detailed introduction to properties that will fit your wants, needs and lifestyle best!

-According to Statistics Canada, last year the average age in Calgary was 36.4 years.
+As of February 2021, the average age in Calgary was 37.6 years.
 This youthfulness brings vibrant energy to all aspects of the city's business and social scenes.

-This concentration of head offices provides many employment opportunities across a wide range of specializations.
-This is especially true when the economy is on the up and up and energy prices are doing well.
+This high concentration of head offices per capita provides many employment opportunities across a wide range of specializations.

 Sunny ways have an uplifting affect on your psyche, even if it's just for a few hours on a winter day.